polarbeargo/Intel-Edge-AI-Scholarship-Foundation-Course-Nanodegree-Program-Show-Case-Group-Project/README.md

 | [Anshu Trivedi](https://github.com/AnshuTrivedi) | Anshu Trivedi |
 | [Frida Rode](https://github.com/fridarode) | Frida |

+In this Intel® Edge AI Group showcase project, our goal is to extend our learning experience from Intel® Edge AI Scholarship Foundation Course Nanodegree and Hands-on Implementation import OpenVINO Toolkit, build, compile, load pre-trained models perform model optimization and inference on the video stream integrate with TensorFlow Counting API for Statistics inference Detected object.

+## Load Pre-trained Models
+TODO

 ## The Intel OpenVINO Toolkit Model Optimizer Flow Chart
+TODO
 ![][image1]

+## Integrate With TensorFlow Object Counting API
+TODO
 ---
 ***The [TensorFlow Object Counting API](https://github.com/ahmetozlu/tensorflow_object_counting_api) is used as a base for object counting on this project, more info can be found on this [repo](https://github.com/ahmetozlu/tensorflow_object_counting_api).
 And a modified version [repo](https://github.com/Polarbeargo/tensorflow_object_counting_api.git) for run on Google Colab***